Exams and Proctors

 If you live more than 100km away from the University, you have the option to write your exam(s) on campus or to obtain a proctor.

-If the student chose to obtain a proctor, it is the student’s responsibility to arrange for the proctor who is acceptable to Saint Mary’s University.
+If the student chooses to obtain a proctor, it is the student’s responsibility to arrange for the proctor who is acceptable to Saint Mary’s University.
 This person should be identified in sufficient time for the University to assess the student’s selection.

-It is recommended to find a proctor service which is often available through other education institutions.
+Students within Canada: It is recommended to find a proctor service which is often available through other education institutions.
 If you are unable to use this service from an education institution, possible proctors might be identified from the following categories of employment:

 - Minister, Priest, or Rabbi